kedir/GLG--Topic-Modeling-and-Document-Clustering/README.md

 </p>

 <p align="justify">
-<strong>Data Cleaning and Data Exploration:</strong> The first step in the pipeline is data cleaning and Data Exploration of news article dataset.
+<strong>Data Cleaning and Data Exploration:</strong> The first step in the pipeline is data cleaning and data exploration of the news article dataset.
 From the original data we extract the news articles that focus only on the health and technology section.
 Then we performed different kinds of text data cleaning steps like:
       <ul>
         <li>punctuation and non-alphanumeric character removal.</li>
         <li>Tokenization: Split the text into sentences and the sentences into words.
 Lowercase the words and remove punctuation.</li>
-        <li>Words that have fewer than 3 characters are removed.</li>
+        <li> Remove Words that have fewer than 3 characters.</li>
-        <li>All stopwords are removed.</li>
+        <li>Stopword removal.</li>
-        <li>Words are lemmatized</li>
+        <li>Lemmatization</li>
       </ul>
 </p>